fuzzybuzzyboy/Wordle/README.md

 # Wordle
-Wordle in .py (Currently not working)
+Wordle in python

+it should work now